COVID-19: LearnMate’s Advice for Students & Parents

 1. In-Person Tutoring?

-Group lessons (with two or more students) are allowed for all areas outside of Victoria.
+Group lessons (with two or more students) are also allowed throughout Australia.

-Please see a graphic at the bottom of this page showing you how to keep yourself hygienic while attending lessons.
+Please refer to the infographic at the bottom of this page outlining you how to keep yourself safe while attending in-person lessons.
 To summarise some of the main points:

 Lessons may be completed at home, a local library, school or any other location provided you practice safe hygiene.

-We would recommend keeping a greater distance between student and tutor than normally done (e.g. 1.5m or more) and no more than 1 person per 4 square metres.
+Keep a greater distance between student and tutor than you would normally do (i.e. 1.5m or more) and no more than 1 person per 4 square metres.